mendix/docs/content/en/docs/quickstarts/part1.md

 The Studio Pro configuration you see is completely editable.
 You can add or hide panes as desired (you can find more panes under the [View](/refguide/view-menu/) menu as well as reset your view back to the default settings if you wish).
 You can also quickly hide all of Studio Pro's panes by enabling **Distraction Free Mode** with <kbd>Shift</kbd> + <kbd>F11</kbd>.

-### 4.1 Top Bar
+### 4.2 Top Bar

 The top bar contains the menus, buttons, and other UI elements you need for fundamental app development tasks.
-For example, you can run your app with the **Run Locally** button (via the play icon).
+For example, you can run your app with the **Run Locally** button (via the green play icon).

 For more information on menus and functions, see the [Top Bar](/refguide/studio-pro-overview/#top-bar) section of *Studio Pro Overview*.

-### 4.2 App Structure on the Left
+### 4.3 App Explorer

 You can navigate through your app using the [App Explorer](/refguide/app-explorer/), which is the pane on the left side of your screen.
 This is where you can create and explore new documents and modules in your app: